defold/doc/docs/en/manuals/physics.md

 Ray casts are used to read the physics world along a linear ray.
 To cast a ray into the physics world, you provide a start and end position as well as a set of collision groups to test against.

-If the ray hits a physics object, a `"ray_cast_response"` message is sent.
-If the ray misses, a `"ray_cast_missed"` message is sent.
+If the ray hits a physics object you will get information about the object it hit.
 Rays intersect with dynamic, kinematic and static objects.
 They do not interact with triggers.

 ```lua
 function update(self, dt)